 - insurance documents

-Use the information below to help you think about potential risks of an emergency before it happens.
+The information below will help you think about potential risks of an emergency before it happens.

-The UK can be affected by extreme weather conditions including severe gales, torrential rain, heavy snow and icy roads, thunderstorms and lightning, heatwaves and dense fog.
-All of these hazards can affect the borough.
+The UK can be affected by extreme weather conditions.
+For example, severe gales, torrential rain, heavy snow and icy roads, thunderstorms and lightning, heatwaves and dense fog.
 Local and national news stations give warnings of severe weather.
 More information can be found on our Flooding advice page.

 Contamination of the local environment